-A customer accounts for a significant portion of revenues.
-In the year ended December 31, 2019, REI accounted for approximately 14% of sales.
 Sales are generally on a purchase order basis, and we do not have long-term agreements with any of our customers.
 A decision by any of our major customers to decrease significantly the number of products purchased from us could substantially reduce sales and have a material adverse effect on our business, financial condition and results of operations.
 Moreover, in recent years, the retail industry has experienced consolidation and other ownership changes.
 In the future, retailers may further consolidate, undergo restructurings or reorganizations, realign their affiliations or reposition their stores' target market.
-These developments could result in a reduction in the number of stores that carry our products, increased ownership concentration within the retail industry, increased credit exposure, and increased retailer leverage over their suppliers.
+These developments could result in a reduction in the number of stores that carry our products, increased ownership concentration within the retail industry, increased credit exposure, and increase over their suppliers.
 These changes could impact our opportunities in the market and increase our reliance on a smaller number of large customers.